USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/galaxy-pipelines.md

 ### Functional enrichment with GOseq
 We have identified differentially expressed genes and now we want to biologically interpret what these results mean.
 Biological interpretation requires asking:

-*Are there any biolgical functions or processes that are overrepresented among these genes?*
+*Are there any biological functions or processes that are overrepresented among these genes?*

 [Gene ontology (GO)](https://geneontology.org/) enrichment analysis helps us answer this question by testing whether genes associated with specific biological processes (BP), molecular functions (MF), or cellular components (CC) occur more frequently than expected by chance.